 Prior to restoration in 1989, the interior was painted in shades of earthy browns.

-The following photo shows the original stencil patterns that were buried under coats of paint.
+The following photo shows the original stencil patterns that were buried under coats of brown and cream paint.

 Stencilling in Progress